SarvanthiSivaraj/AI_and_Robotics_CaseStudy_Project/phase3/ideology.md

 * Controller logic is being developed and integrated.
 * The foundation is ready for the next phase, focusing on full robot completion and evolutionary gait testing.

----

-Would you like me to now give you **Phase 4 (Evolution Testing & Fitness Evaluation)** in the same style — so your documentation continues smoothly?